multiversx/mx-docs/docs/wallet/wallet-token.md

 You can transfer an amount of a token to another account.
 To get started, open up the [Elrond web wallet](https://wallet.elrond.com/).

-Navigate to the `TOKENS` tab, and click on `Send` for the token you want to transfer.
+Navigate to the `Tokens` tab, and click on `Send` for the token you want to transfer.

 ![Web Wallet Tokens page](/wallet/wallet-tokens/web-wallet-tokens-page.png)